Zakariya Rashid Hassan al-Ashiri: Death

 On April 2, 2011, Al-Ashiri was arrested and charged with providing false news, inciting hatred towards the regime and calling for an overthrow of the government.
 On April 9, 2011, just seven days after his arrest, Al-Ashiri was reported dead while in government custody under mysterious circumstances.
 Authorities claim that he died of complications due to "sickle cell anemia."
-The Committee to Protect Journalists reported that this diagnosis was denied by family members.
+The Committee to Protect Journalists reported that this diagnosis was refuted by family members.
 Photos later surfaced of Al-Ashiri's corpse, which displayed cuts and gashes, and added further evidence that Al-Ashiri had been beaten to death.
-As a result, the Committee to Protect Journalists called on Bahraini authorities to conduct a thorough investigation on his death.
+As a result, the Committee to Protect Journalists called on Bahraini authorities to conduct a thorough investigation into his death.

-Similarly, another Bahraini journalist Karim Fakhrawi died on April 12, 2011, also while in detention, and officials said he died of kidney failure.
+Similarly, another Bahraini journalist Karim Fakhrawi died on April 12, 2011, also while in detention, and officials said that he had died of kidney failure.

 Investigation

 The Bahrain Independent Commission of Inquiry (BICI) conducted an investigation into deaths and torture claims among other civil rights abuses committed during the protests.

 The Bahrain Independent Commission of Inquiry released its report 23 November 2011, and in the report, Al-Ashiri's case (no. 24) was investigated and classified under "Deaths Caused by Torture."
 The Commission's fact finding documents confirmed that Al-Ashiri did have bruises over his body from torture and died while at the Dry Dock Detention Centre and in custody of the Ministry of Interior.
 A witness who was in detention with him said Al-Ashiri was beaten and he heard a guard say, "He is dead," at which point those in the same cell were moved.

 Two policemen are accused of the death beating and could be sentenced to up to seven years in prison.